How much does it cost to foster?

 Fostering: 1) to promote the growth or development of; further; encourage.
 2) to bring up, raise, or rear, as a child.
 3) to care for or cherish.

 Fostering a dog is taking care of him/her until we can find him/her a loving furever home, which depending on the dog, averages between 2 weeks and 4 weeks.
-We pay for all medical care and grooming.
+All of our foster homes do need to be located in the Orlando area, as we pay for all medical care and grooming.
 You provide food, shelter and a loving environment.
 Most of our dogs come from animal control on their "last day" so your home literally allows us to save another.
 If for any reason the dog isn't "working" in your home or you have a dog you can no longer foster, we simply move the dog to another foster family.
 You can foster as much or as little as you like.
 As the foster family you can be involved as much or as little as you like in determining the best adopter for your dog.
 We screen our applicants thoroughly but the foster family is consulted on potential adopters for their dog, meets the potential adopters and decides whether or not the family is a good match for their dog.

 Ready to apply?
-Click the button and fill out our application!
+Live in the Orlando area? (all of our foster homes are located in the Orlando area) Click the button and fill out our application!
 Remember to put "foster" somewhere in the comments!
 THANK YOU for opening your heart to a rescue dog as a FOSTER!

 I'm not sure I could give up a dog that had been in my home as a foster.
 How do you do it?
 Is it hard?